Effectsoft/mcp-atlassian/README.md

 4. Paste the token in the .env file
 5. Update the rest of the .env file
 6. Install Docker Desktop
-7. Build the docker container with: docker build -t mcp-atlassian .
+7. Build the docker container with: docker build -t mcp/atlassian:latest .
-8. Run the container: docker run -p 8000:8000 --env-file .env mcp-atlassian
+8. Run the container: docker run -p 8000:8000 --env-file .env mcp/atlassian

 Add MCP-configuration to your Environment.
 For Curson: